rstudio/revealjs/README.md

 Reveal Options
 --------------

-Reveal.js has many additional options to conigure it's behavior.
+Reveal.js has many additional options to conifgure it's behavior.
 You can specify any of these options using `reveal_options`, for example:

     ---
     title: "Habits"